Morro Bay National Estuary Program Poetry Contest 2020

 Again, please email your submissions to email@example.com by Friday, April 17.

-Winners will be announced by the end of April and will be invited to participate in a celebratory reading at Coalesce Bookstore or online on Friday, May 8, at 7 p.m.
-(Note: If shelter-in-place guidelines or other health-based recommendations are still in place, this event will be held online.)
-Guest judges will also read a selection of their poetry.
-Winners will receive a prize basket, and their work will be published online.
+Winners will be announced by the end of April and will be invited to participate in a celebratory reading online in May, in partnership with Coalesce Bookstore.
+Due to the extension of the student poetry contest deadline, the date is to be determined.
+Winners will receive a prize and their work will be published online.

 Karen Kirby, Guest Judge